preprio/prepr-nextjs/README.md

 #### getPreviewBarProps()
 Helper function to get the props for the PreviewBar component.
 Will return the segments and A/B testing variants aswell as an aray of all the segments.

+## 📌 Upgrade from v1 to v2

+If you’re upgrading from **Prepr Next.js v1** to **v2**,
+please follow the [Upgrade Guide](./UPGRADE_GUIDE.mdx) for step-by-step instructions.

+This guide will help you update your middleware, helper imports, and preview toolbar usage.